Camera Shots & Angles: Master the Art of Framing

 What is a Bridging Shot in Film?
 Definition & Examples

-bridging shot Definition & Meaning A bridging shot is a transitional shot that connects two disconnected moments in a film’s …
+What is A bridging shot?
+Definition & Meaning A bridging shot connects two separate moments in a film.
+It helps …

 What is a high angle shot definition examples featured image